TMBR/tmbr-toolkit/emitter/README.md

 // unsubscribe from an event
 emitter.off('example', callback);

-// unsubscribe from an event with the function returned from `on` const off = emitter.on('example', e => alert(`Hello, ${e.name}!`));
+// unsubscribe from an event with the returned cleanup function const off = emitter.on('example', e => alert(`Hello, ${e.name}!`));
 off();

+// destroy and remove all subscriptions emitter.destroy();
 ```